Andrea/andrea.github.io/_posts/2014-12-31-Type-systems.markdown

     "...it means reaching a 'stuck state' that is not designated as a final value but where the evaluation rules do not tell us what to do next."

+In this context thinking of getting stuck as runtime errors is acceptable.

     "What we want to know, then, is that well-typed terms do not get stuck.
 We show this in two steps, commonly known as the progress and preservation theorems."

-In this context thinking of getting stuck as runtime errors is acceptable.
+The theorem definition and explanation is in the post, but I had to stop and thing about:

     "Safety = Progress + Preservation"

-That is where I am going to leave this for today, plenty to think about.
+That is where I am going to leave this for today.

 ### Worth Reading